 Thanks to their ability to integrate with your jawbone, there are many benefits of dental implants that traditional tooth replacement options cannot deliver.
 Because dental implants replicate the entire structure of your missing teeth, they are able to offer unparalleled reliability, durability, and longevity.
 Read on to discover more of the reasons why dentists and patients alike love dental implants!

 To replace individual teeth, a single dental implant is placed directly into the jaw, then given time to integrate with your bone tissue.
-Once several months of healing have passed, the abutment (connector) can be attached and a restoration is placed on top.
+Once several months of healing have passed, the abutment (connector) can be attached and an all-porcelain crown is placed on top.
 Dental porcelain is durable and well-known for how much it looks like natural tooth enamel, so the final results will blend in seamlessly with the rest of your smile.

 The cost of your dental implants will vary significantly from just about every other patient simply because your implant treatment will be highly personalized to meet your unique needs.
 Dr. Cabansag will be happy to go over the various factors that influence the cost of dental implants at your initial consultation.
 If you are concerned about the initial upfront cost, remember that dental implants are an extremely cost-effective tooth replacement method thanks to their durability and long-lasting nature.
 Want to know more?
 Keep reading below!

 Some patients need to undergo preliminary treatments to prepare their mouth and jaw for dental implants.
 Procedures like gums disease therapy, extractions, and bone grafts add to overall costs but play a critical role in successful implant treatment.

 The implant surgery itself, which often involves anesthesia, incurs its own cost.
 At Encore Dentistry, we partner with the best oral surgeons in Arlington to ensure this step of your treatment goes as smoothly as possible.
 Dental implant patients should expect to pay separate fees for the implant surgery and for the follow up appointments with Dr. Cabansag, which includes placing your restoration.